oliveroneill/FeedCollectionViewController/README.md

         // Return the height of the view, the width will be ignored }
 ```
-To receive updates when the displayed photo changes, override `didShowPhoto(cell:ImageCellData)`
+To receive updates when the displayed photo changes, set the `browserDelegate`

-To receive image download failures from the photo browser, you can override
-`imageFailed(cell:ImageCellData)`.

-To customise the photo browser's toolbar, you can override
-`setupToolbar(toolbar:UIToolbar, cell:ImageCellData)` and make modifications
-as needed.
+property.
+This will also give you callbacks on image failures and allow toolbar
+modifications.

 Custom error messages and views are also available for feed retrieval failure
-through `getErrorMessage` or `showErrorText`.
+through the `errorDataSource` property or the `errorPresenter` property for
+greater control of the views.

 ## Testing
 Testing is done through FBSnapshotTestCase, there are test result files included